KusionStack/karpor/docs/contributor/code-contribute.md

 ### Commit message format

-Karbour follows the [conventional-commits](https://www.conventionalcommits.org/en/v1.0.0/) to improve better history information.
+Karpor follows the [conventional-commits](https://www.conventionalcommits.org/en/v1.0.0/) to improve better history information.

 The commit message should be structured as follows: